boctulus/simplerest/public/assets/adminlte/docs/javascript/sidebar-search.md

 ###### Data API
 {: .text-bold }

-Activate the plugin by adding the following data-attribue `data-bs-widget="sidebar-search"` to a input-group inside the sidebar.
+Activate the plugin by adding the following data-attribue `data-widget="sidebar-search"` to a input-group inside the sidebar.
 You can use the HTML Markup below for a quick start.

 ###### jQuery